surkin/CaptureBate/README.md

 Setup
 ===========

+Prevent git to publish your chaturbate account.
+Changes in config.config won't be tracked `git update-index --assume-unchanged config.conf`

 Install requirements `sudo pip install -r requirements.txt`

 Get a [chaturbate account](https://chaturbate.com/accounts/register/), once you're signed up put your credentials in the `config.conf` file and - if needed - adjust the other options.